 Risk Analysis

-In this section, I will outline the key risks associated with two companies, Rockwell Automation, Inc. (ROK) and Columbus McKinnon Corporation (CMCO).
+In this section, I will analyze the potential risks associated with Rockwell Automation, Inc. (ROK) and Columbus McKinnon Corporation (CMCO).

 Market RiskHighModerate